 Fidelity bonding is usually necessary for the plan administrator and those officers and employees of the plan or plan sponsor (employer, joint board, or employee organization) who handle plan funds by virtue of their duties relating to the receipt, safeguarding, and disbursement of funds.

-Generally, each person must be bonded in an amount equal to at least 10% of the amount of funds he or she handled in the preceding year.
-The bond amount cannot, however, be less than $1,000, and the Department cannot require a plan official to be bonded for more than $500,000, or $1,000,000 for plans that hold employer securities.
-These amounts apply for each plan named on a bond.
+Generally, each person must be bonded in an amount equal to at least 10% of the funds he or she handled in the preceding year.
+The bond amount cannot be less than $1,000, and the Department cannot require a plan official to be bonded for more than $500,000 or $1,000,000 for plans holding employer securities.
+These amounts apply to each plan named on a bond.

 Bonds vs. Insurance

 Surety bonds are slightly different from standard insurance policies.
 A client or third party receives the benefits of this bond in a payout, not the company taking out the bond.
-If a company files a claim against the insured’s bid bond, they receive a payout from the insurance company.
-Likewise, if you fail to perform a service, like providing obligated employee benefits, the insurance company pays the affected employees.
+If a company files a claim against the insured’s bid bond, it receives a payout from the insurance company.
+Likewise, the insurance company pays the affected employees if you fail to perform a service, like providing obligated employee benefits.

 While an insurance policy is a contract between a business and the insurance company, a surety bond is a contract between the bonded company, its clients, and the company providing the cover.